-Peel ginger using a spoon's edge — you'll be able to maneuver around the knobbly bits more easily!
-Wash and dry all produce.* Separate bok choy leaves, then cut into 1-inch pieces.
+Before starting, wash and dry all produce.
+Separate bok choy leaves, then cut into 1-inch pieces.
 Thinly slice green onions.
+Peel, then grate 1 tbsp ginger (dbl for 4 ppl).
 Peel, then mince or grate garlic.
-Peel, then finely grate 1 tbsp ginger (dbl for 4 ppl).
-Pat salmon dry with paper towel, then season with salt and pepper.
+Pat salmon dry with paper towels, then season with salt and pepper.

 Heat a medium pot over medium heat.
-When the pot is hot, add 1 tbsp oil (dbl for 4 ppl), then half the green onions and half the ginger.
+Add 1 tbsp oil (dbl for 4 ppl), then half the green onions and half the ginger.
 Cook, stirring often, until fragrant, 1 min.
 Add rice and 1 1/3 cups water (2 1/2 cups for 4 ppl).
 Bring to a boil over high heat.
 Once boiling, reduce heat to medium-low.
 Cover and cook, until rice is tender and liquid is absorbed, 12-14 min.

 Heat a large non-stick pan over medium-high heat.
-When the pan is hot, add 1 tbsp oil (dbl for 4 ppl), then salmon.
-Pan-fry, until golden-brown and cooked through, 2-3 min per side.
-(TIP: Cook to a min. internal temp. of 70°C/158°F.**)
+When hot, add 1 tbsp oil (dbl for 4 ppl), then salmon.
+Pan-fry, until golden-brown and cooked through, 1-2 min per side.**

 When salmon is cooked through, transfer to a plate and set aside.
 Using the same pan, reduce heat to medium-low.
 Add bok choy and glaze.
 Cook, stirring often, until tender-crisp, 1-2 min.

 Fluff rice with a fork, then stir in remaining green onions.
 Season with salt.
 Divide rice and bok choy between bowls.
-Top with salmon and spoon over any remaining sauce from the pan.
-Drizzle over some wasabi mayo, to taste.
+Top with salmon and spoon over any remaining glaze from the pan.
+Drizzle over some wasabi mayo to taste.